 GRAND RAPIDS, Mich.
 (AP) — The Michigan Supreme Court has told a Grand Rapids judge to take another look at a medical-marijuana case involving a man who gave people free space to grow their pot.

 Ryan Bylsma was charged with drug crimes when police counted 88 plants during a raid at a Grand Rapids building.
 The Supreme Court unanimously said Wednesday that Bylsma should be allowed to raise certain defenses under the 2008 medical-marijuana law.

-Bylsma is permitted by the state to grow medical marijuana for two people.
-But he also allowed other caregivers and registered marijuana users to keep plants in the same locked space in a building in Grand Rapids.
+Bylsma is a state-approved caregiver who was growing marijuana for two people.
+But he also allowed other caregivers and marijuana users to keep plants in the same locked space.
+Defense attorney Bruce Alan Block says Bylsma was being generous.

 But Kent County authorities say the arrangement was illegal.